 Tree of Life – Largest Tree in the World

-Feature elements include synthetic epiphytes such as elk horns, mosses, ferns and bracket fungi.
-A variety of large and small-sized vines will envelop the tree trunk and at the base of the tree is a large buttress roots.
+Feature elements of this magnificent tree include synthetic epiphytes such as elk horns, mosses, ferns and bracket fungi.
+A variety of large and small-sized vines envelop the tree trunk and at the base of the tree is a large buttress roots.

 The Tree as a Host

 No tree stands alone: it is part of a complex ecosystem – home, dining room and resting place for hundreds of other species of plants and animals.
 The hospitality offered by trees is nowhere more generous than in a cloud forest, dampened almost permanently by a low cloud or mist – like that of the Monteverdi National Park in Costa Rica – where every branch of a single tree may be caked with thousands of other plants, such as lichens, mosses, bromeliads, ferns, vines, creepers, lianas and orchids.

 Most of these are epiphytes: they use the tree as a perch only, but do not feed off it and harm it, as a parasitic plant would.
 Their roots take moisture from the air and find nutrients in debris in cracks in the bark.
 Nonetheless, these quests may not always be welcome.
 The sheer weight and density of the plants on a tree may well hinder its growth and affect its ability to compete for light.